-Note: Potential lead and partners have been identified for most of the actions.
-The entities listed in the table have not yet confirmed their roles as of the development of this plan.

-Two-year work plans will be developed by the Partnership to highlight specific actions that will be implemented during that time frame.

 Imperative 1.
 Public Awareness and Support

 Public awareness of water issues in the Mid-Coast region of Oregon is critical to achieving the long-term goals the region has for delivering water sustainably for people and native fish and wildlife.